junxit/us-congress-bills-119/metadata.md

 - 2025-04-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 219 - 213 (Roll no. 98).
 - 2025-04-09 — Pursuant to clause 1(c) of rule XIX, the House resumed consideration of H.R.
 1526.
 - 2025-04-09 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2025-04-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.